 A tastefully decorated tearoom with a tea menu to match.
 Classic Chinese teas are done well but the most outstanding teas are the blends.
 Try Monk’s Garden, a floral pu’er blend, or Turkish Delight, so sweet and fragrant it’s hard to believe it doesn’t have any sugar.
 The food is also lovingly prepared and presented.

 Proprietors: Nic Davidson, Sarah Holloway, Mark Filippelli and Attil Filippelli

-A collective love of Japanese stone ground shade grown green tea powder has manifested into this St Kilda eatery serving all manner of matcha-laced drinks and matcha-infused food.
-Sadly I was unable to sit for a meal but I walked away with a smoothie charmingly named ‘If you know any vegetable puns, lettuce know’ and a matcha latte, both potent and delicious.
+A collective love of Japanese stone ground shade grown green tea powder has manifested into this St Kilda eatery serving all manner of matcha-laced drinks and food.
+Sadly unable to sit for a meal, I walked away with a smoothie charmingly named ‘If you know any vegetable puns, lettuce know’ and a matcha latte, both potent and delicious.